junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Thought you guys should be more fancy and modern now."
 Dean murmurs under his breath to Cas, as they approach the center of the field.

 "This is the biggest field we get," Cas answers quietly, "we're in Achilles's chamber, so we adapt.
-Not many warriors want to spend the eternity on the battlefields, so not many open land like this."
+Not many warriors want to spend the eternity on the battlefields, so not many open lands like this."

 "Fair," Dean can relate.

 The field is wild, one side to the sea, the other against a high city wall.
-They have no interest in going to Troy today though.
+Their itinerary doesn't include going to Troy today though.

 Dean notices the troops that gather near the city wall are tens of hundreds times smaller than the other side.